WebAssembly/design/FeatureTest.md

 # Feature Test

-Any feature not present in [MVP](MVP.md) will have a corresponding feature test.
+Any feature not present in [the MVP](MVP.md) will have a corresponding feature test.
 This allows polyfills to elegantly emulate a feature, and allows developers to fallback to another implementation if they so desire.